sazio/sazio.github.io/_pages/about.md

 ## Research Interests

 I’m truly fascinated by **representation learning**, in particular by the idea of uncovering the underlying principles and symmetries, i.e. informative low dimensional geometrical structures, that allow for invariant and stable representations.

+I believe that there can be different standpoints on this very general problem, for example from a Physicist's perspective: using physics as a “regularizer” for learning with artificial neural nets is related to learning meaningful low dimensional representations.
+This recalls Noether’s theorem in Physics: it is possible to determine conserved quantities, i.e. invariants, from the observed symmetries of a physical system.
+Similarly, it is possible to consider classes of Lagrangians with given invariants to describe a physical system.
+Thus, I believe there is a strict relationship between understanding invariant representations by imposing low-level structures and hypothesizing specific physical laws which turn out to give place to symmetrical structures.
-While interested in the artificial perspective on neural networks, I’m convinced that to advance Science by following Feynman’s formula *"what I cannot create, I do not understand”*, we need to consider biological learning.

-Given my background, at the intersection of experimental and theoretical Physics, I’m aware of the scientific paradigm as a fusion between experimental findings and theoretical perspectives.
-To characterize biological intelligence as a complex system, I aim to examine the transition between micro, meso and macro scales in terms of relevant invariants.
+While being interested in the artificial perspective on neural networks, I’m convinced that if we want to advance science, by following Feynman’s formula *“what I cannot create, I do not understand”*, we need to consider biological learning.
+To characterize biological intelligence as a complex system, I aim to examine the transition between micro, meso and macro scales.
+As anticipated by **David Marr**, to design a meaningful neural network theory and make testable and valuable predictions, we need to tie it to neural circuitry.
+I consider Marr’s framework as the backbone of a complicated but feasible process: with a radical extension, i.e. coupling and studying simultaneously the different levels of organization of the brain, we might be able to improve our current understanding.

 ---